Biography

 Cultural Competence in nursing education and health care.

-Diversity/Ethnicity, Nursing, Health, education and Social Care.
+Diversity/Ethnicity, Nursing, Health, Education and Social Care.

 Primary Care Nursing, Public Health and Private Medicine.